Mochimochi07/Readme/readrepos/Readme2.md

 Although i had forgotten about that because of multiple burnouts throughout the years.
 I am happy that im doing it.
-I may take time to rest and refrain from using github. well, im going to post some time.
+I may take time to rest and refrain from using github. well, im going to post sometime.

+Well, screw the resting part!
+I'm going to be in IOT by the way so.
+LEZDUIT!